qlyoung/qplan/DESIGN.md

   less than the exact value
 - Maximum depths should round towards 0, minimum depths toward infinity

+## Display verifiable values

+The results of calculations using displayed values should never be more than the displayed result.

 ### Unit conversions are for display only

 SI units are assumed throughout the codebase.